realtimeradio/sparrow-fpga/README.md

 This is the Sparrow-FPGA repository, containing code for building and running firmware on a Sparrow board using the CASPER toolflow.

+For more information about the Sparrow platform, including schematics, and OS image, see the [Sparrow website](https://realtimeradio.co.uk/hardware).

 ## Software Versions

 This repository was designed to use the following software versions: